People Entrepreneurship

 “Looking back, I wish I had written under my real name.
 Now I’m working on correcting the perception of Black authors in this industry.
 It’s a journey, but we’re getting there.”

-Originally from Nigeria and now living with her family in Saint John, N.B., Chisom says business and entrepreneurship have always been part of her life.
+Originally from Nigeria and now living with her family in Saint John, Chisom says business and entrepreneurship have always been part of her life.
 After co-investing in a business in Nigeria that later faced significant financial hardship, Chisom decided to draw on her background in communications and love for writing to embark on her own publishing journey.

-"I reached out to my friends who had successfully published their books on global platforms for guidance on starting my publishing journey.
-They taught me the ropes and helped me get started."
+“I reached out to my friends who had successfully published their books on global platforms for guidance on starting my publishing journey.
+They taught me the ropes and helped me get started.”
+This experience fuelled her passion for publishing.

+After moving to Canada in 2021 to pursue a master of business administration at UNB Saint John, she took the leap and officially launched The Publishing Pad after graduation.
 Chisom says she is very grateful for the people and community who have helped her build confidence as an author and entrepreneur.
-As she works towards her business goals for 2025, she's also excited to spend time promoting the business and celebrating success.
+As she works toward her 2025 business goals, she’s also excited to spend time promoting the business and celebrating success.

-"I had to get myself to the point where I had the courage to step forward and be proud to be the face of The Publishing Pad.
-It hasn't been easy; I've faced many rejections.
-But I have a strong community who believe so much in me that I too have come to believe deeply in myself."
+“I had to get myself to the point where I had the courage to step forward and be proud to be the face of The Publishing Pad.
+It hasn’t been easy; I’ve faced many rejections.
+But I have a strong community who believes so much in me that I, too, have come to believe deeply in myself.”
+In two short years, Chisom has led the business through many special milestones.
+What began as a single-service business has now evolved into a one-stop shop supporting authors around the globe.
+It also recently received the Canadian Choice Award for Publishing in Saint John.

-"Our clients nominated us for this award.
-To be recognized for our work is truly an honour; receiving feedback from our authors especially has been so rewarding."
+“Our clients nominated us for this award.
+To be recognized for our work is truly an honour; receiving feedback from our authors, especially, has been so rewarding.”

 “I started by offering only editing, but The Publishing Pad has evolved into a full-scale book publishing services company offering different services to authors.
 We are constantly evolving based on industry trends and our authors’ needs.
 It’s exciting to see our business grow and expand.”